dspasic/Pocs/README.md

 # Credits

-The dashboard is a fork of the project [rlerdorf/opcache-status](https://github.com/rlerdorf/opcache-status).
+The Pocs is a fork of the project [rlerdorf/opcache-status](https://github.com/rlerdorf/opcache-status).